Question

 A: Yes.
 If the custom transformer is an embedded transformer, it is self-contained within the workspace - all you need to do is publish the workspace to FME Flow and it will work.

-Q: What happens if there are two definitions of the same custom transformer, one in the repository directory the other in the shared directory?
+Q: What happens if there are two definitions of the same custom transformer, one in the repository directory and the other in the shared directory?